-The amount of your pension is determined by the number of Service Credits you earn.
-You begin to accrue Service Credits when you become a Plan Participant, typically on the January 1 or July 1 following your first full 12 months of employment, as described below, but you receive Vesting Credit from the first day of Covered Employment.
-It is important to note that Vesting Credit determines your eligibility for a benefit while your Service Credit determines the amount of your pension benefit.
+The amount of your pension is determined by the number of Service Credits (as described on pages 8-11) you earn.
+You begin to accrue Service Credits when you become a Plan Participant, typically on the January 1 or July 1 following your first full 12 months of employment, as described below.